eccenca/documentation.eccenca.com/docs/explore-and-author/thesauri-management/index.md

     Before you start working with the Thesaurus module ensure that the vocabulary *Simple Knowledge Organization System* is installed in the Vocabulary catalog (see section [Vocabulary Catalog](../vocabulary-catalog)).

-Click **:eccenca-module-thesauri: Thesauri** in the main menu, to open the Thesaurus project catalog.
+Click **:eccenca-module-thesauri: Thesauri** in the main menu to open the Thesaurus project catalog.

 ## Thesaurus project catalog